 EDITOR’S NOTE: While I’d love to be flooded with Comments informing me that this Memorial is for World War I pilots, I’ll relieve you of the necessity.
 We already know.
 But that doesn’t change Buffy’s reaction back then.
 Her response today was: “Interesting…Jack and I both remember the Uber driver talking about WWII.
 Wierd!”

-Not to mention the driver’s elaboration on their fighting on both sides of the conflict.
+Not to mention the driver’s elaboration [and the fact] that they fought on both sides of the conflict.
 It matters little.
 The statue, sufficiently magnificent, easily honors all Aviators no matter the war.
 [Photo credits: Website of the Monument to the Heroes of the Air.]